 While hanging and bracing design practices are relatively mature in the realm of sprinkler systems, less commonly used systems have been put on the back burner.
 It is not uncommon to see design standards for other systems, such as gaseous or water-mist systems, simply refer to the requirements of NFPA 13 or even fully defer design requirements to the local authority having jurisdiction.
 The NFPA 200 technical committee is engaged in developing meaningful hanging, bracing, and anchoring design criteria for all fire protection systems.

-Randy Day has more than six years’ fire protection and life safety engineering and consulting experience.
-Randy has a wide range of experience developing solutions for fire protection and life safety issues.
+With more than six years’ fire protection and life safety engineering and consulting experience, Randy has a wide range of experience developing solutions for fire protection and life safety issues.
 His expertise includes fire hazards analysis, fire modeling calculations, design of fire sprinkler, alarm, and clean agent systems, and third-party reviews.
 Randy has advised clients on compliance issues with the International Code Council (ICC) codes, the National Fire Protection Association (NFPA) codes, and local regulations in a variety of fields, including egress, fire-resistance rated construction, and hazardous materials storage.

-In addition to serving as an alternate on NFPA 200, Randy is a current member of the Society for Fire Protection Engineers (SPFE) Professional Engineer Exam Prep Committee, and previously served on NFPA 241, the Standard for Safeguarding Construction, Alteration, and Demolition Operations.
+In addition to serving as an alternate on NFPA 200, Randy is a current member of the Society for Fire Protection Engineers (SPFE) Professional Engineer Exam Prep Committee, and previously served on NFPA 241 — Standard for Safeguarding Construction, Alteration, and Demolition Operations.

 Randy is a Registered Fire Protection Professional Engineer (PE) in Colorado, Florida, and Washington.
 He has a M. Eng. and a B.S. in Fire Protection Engineering, both from the University of Maryland, College Park.